External Aircraft Lights

 Lights on the outside

 External lights must comply to certain aviation rules and regulations regarding the emitted light.
-It describes the color, position and angle of visibility from where the light must be seen.
+It describes the color, position and angle of visibility from where the light must be seen around the aircraft.

 Position, strobe and red beacons